 In 1889, James Riley made a presentation to the Iron and Steel Institute of Great Britain on how the introduction of nickel could strengthen traditional steels.
 Riley's presentation resulted in a growing awareness of nickel's beneficial alloying properties and coincided with the discovery of large nickel deposits in New Caledonia and Canada.

 By the early 20th century, the discovery of ore deposits in Russia and South Africa made large-scale production of nickel possible.
 Not long after, World War I and World War II resulted in a significant increase in steel and, consequently, nickel demand.

 The separation process for nickel is highly dependent upon the type of ore.
-Nickel sulphides, such as those found in the Canadian Shield and Siberia, are generally found deep underground, making them labor intensive and expensive to extract.
+Nickel sulfides, such as those found in the Canadian Shield and Siberia, are generally found deep underground, making them labor-intensive and expensive to extract.
 However, the separation process for these ores is much cheaper than for the lateritic variety, such as those found in New Caledonia.
-Moreover, nickel sulphides often have the benefit of containing impurities of other valuable elements that can be economically separated.
+Moreover, nickel sulfides often have the benefit of containing impurities of other valuable elements that can be economically separated.

 Due to the naturally occurring iron content in lateritic ores, the end product of most smelters working with such ores is ferronickel, which can be used by steel producers after silicon, carbon, and phosphorus impurities are removed.

 By country, the largest producers of nickel in 2010 were Russia, Canada, Australia, and Indonesia.
 The largest producers of refined nickel are Norilsk Nickel, Vale S.A., and Jinchuan Group Ltd. At present, only a small percentage of nickel is produced from recycled materials.

 Nickel is one of the most widely used metals on the planet.
 According to the Nickel Institute, the metal is used in over 300,000 different products.
 Most often it is found in steels and metal alloys, but it is also used in the production of batteries and permanent magnets.